lucaferranti/ForwardModeAD/docs/source/tutorial.rst

 Note that the function should take an array an input and return an array as output.

-Alternatively, you can use the ``jacobian`` function, which takes as input the function and the point and returns the jacobian at that point.
+Alternatively, ``jacobian`` can take as input the function and the point and it returns the jacobian at that point.
 The same restrictions of ``gradient`` apply:

   - The function should be concrete with input ``[D] multidual``